alp-develop/laravel-livewire-panel/docs/customization.md

 | `notification_polling_interval` | int | `30` | Polling interval in seconds |
 | `user_popover_header_component` | string\|null | `null` | Livewire component name to replace the default user popover header.
 Generate with `panel:make-component user-popover-header` |

+To implement a notification provider and feed data into the bell icon, see [Notifications](notifications.md).

 ---

 ## Layout options